 “I’ll work everything out.”

 And just like that, I started a carpool with my 16 year old neighbor.
 Nothing out of the ordinary for us as carpools are just part of the five kid equation—like laundry and astronomical food bills.
-But Danny has autism, and that makes the equation slightly more complicated.
+But Dylon has autism, and that makes the equation slightly more complicated.

 But there was no need for concern.
 My neighbor, like most moms of kids with autism, hides her superhero cape well.
 At 12pm, we were chatting it up in the orthodontist’s office.
 By 3pm THAT DAY, Ace and Danny had met with each other, the track coach, the special ed teacher, and my neighbor.